DoctorWkt/alic/Part_12/Readme.md

 ## Initialising Arrays and the Syntax for Array Declarations

 It makes sense to allow programmers to initialise the element values of arrays as well as the member values for structs.
-At the same time, I want to minimise the undefined behaviour in *alic*; to that end, if variables are not intialised, their contents need to be set to all-zero bits.
+At the same time, I want to minimise the undefined behaviour in *alic*; to that end, if variables are not initialised, their contents need to be set to all-zero bits.

 While I was working on this part of the *alic* journey, I thought I could just enforce that every array declaration must have an initialisation list, e.g.